 With Bełżec the region has yet another concentration camp, in which over 400,000 people died an agonizing death.
 Since the SS meticulously documented the exact number of victims of the concentration camp here, Bełżec was an important place for historians to better assess the dimensions of the Holocaust.
 Nearly 20 years ago, a modern memorial site was created here, which informs about the history of the place and commemorates the victims.

 All the beautiful cities in eastern Poland are topped by the small town Zamość.
 The old town of the “Padua of the North” belongs to the UNESCO world cultural heritage since 1992.
 On the gorgeous renaissance-style market place stands the famous town hall with its curved staircase, which has often been used as a film set.
 The most beautiful house on the market square is the so called Angel’s House.
 It belongs to the ensemble of Armenian houses and has a beautiful facade decoration.
-Here we describe a little walk around Zamość.
+Here we present Zamosc to you in more detail.

 I have been to Kazimierz Dolny countless times.
 Although only about 2500 people live here, the small town is one of the most beautiful things Poland has to offer.
 Situated directly on the Vistula, a mountain is enthroned high above the city, which offers a wonderful view of the old town.
 Numerous houses from the Renaissance period have been preserved here, all built of local limestone and typical for the region.
 No wonder that people from Lublin and even Warsaw are regularly drawn to this pretty little town, making Kazimierz Dolny one of the most important sights in eastern Poland.